Dr. Jeffrey Kane - Vice President for Academic Affairs

 Contact information: email@example.com | Phone: (516) 299-3866 Fax: (516) 299-4064

 Gabrielle graduated from the University of Miami in 2006 with a B.A. in Psychology.
-She joined the Office of Academic Affairs in Fall 2006, and is continuing her education at LIU Post, working towards an M.B.A. in the College of Management.
+She joined the Office of Academic Affairs in Fall 2006, and continued her education at LIU Post, graduating with an M.B.A. in the College of Management in January 2014.

 As executive assistant to the deputy vice president for Academic Affairs, Gabrielle works on a range of projects to further promote the use of technology in education.
 She is responsible for processing faculty computer replacements and academic computer lab equipment requests, handling student complaints and placing advertisements for position vacancies.
 In addition, she assists in the planning and implementation of Teaching and Learning Initiative (TLI) events, Teaching with Technology Institute (TTI) events and the Krasnoff/Newton Awards.